Minh was born into a family of four, with her parents and her older sister.

 Minh’s parents did not know how to communicate with her, they felt as if they could not connect with their own child.
 They longed for the day when their child would show some excitement when seeing them after a long day.
 Even though they are quiet people, Minh’s parents had made effort in talking and smiling more so that Minh would notice.

-After four months of early intervention, thanks to Minh’s relentless effort, she has shown significant progress.
-Now she can say ‘dad’, ‘mama’, make a sound when she needs help, and say a few simple words by imitation.
-She can pay attention and listen to some basic commands.
-She knows when her name is being called, and she also knows to put her toys back after playing.
+Now, thanks to four months of Saigon Childrens Charity early intervention proramme, and Minh’s relentless efforts, we are seeing significant progress.
+She can now say ‘mama’ and ‘dad’, make a sound when she needs help, and say a few simple words by imitation. she has a better attention span, and responds to some basic directions.
+She knows when her name is being called, and to put her toys back after playing.

-More importantly, Minh has started to smile and laugh more.
-She likes to stick her foot out for the teacher to tickle, and every time she would hug her dad and laugh.
-The door to her closed shell is starting to open up.
+Most importantly, Minh has started to smile and laugh more.
+She likes to stick her foot out for the teacher to tickle, and everytime she hugs her dad she laughs.
+Slowly, this little shell is opening up to the wonderful world.

-Now Minh can imitate others more, she can recognise everyone in the family and their names.
-She is also adapting to noise-cancelling headphones and would ask her dad to put them on for her whenever she feel the surrounding is too loud.
-It is not easy to get used to the headphones but Minh is doing it very well.
+Now Minh can imitate others more, she recognises everyone in her family and their names.
+She is also adapting to noise-cancelling headphones and asks her dad to put them on for her whenever she feelsoverwhelmed by her surroundings.
+It is not easy to get used to the headphones but Minh is prevailing and suceeding.

 The inner world of every child is beautiful, and it’s even more special with children with autism.
-Minh has her own difficulties and fears that others may not be able to comprehend, but her parents have been patient in trying to understand her.
-It is still a long way for Minh to be able to communicate normally, but she’s lucky to have mum and dad beside on the journey.
+Minh has her difficulties and fears, and others may not be able to comprehend them, but her parents have been patient in trying to understand her.

 *The name of the child has been changed to protect the family’s privacy.